gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

-Understanding how different species interact is both a fundamental question of community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue;
-@Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
+Understanding how different species interact is both a fundamental question of community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
 Over the past decade biodiversity data has become increasingly available due to developments in-situ sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and novel forms of sensing technology have substantially increased the temporal resolution amount of data available to ecologists.
-Yet widespread data about species interactions remains illusive as observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and novel forms of in-situ sensing technology have substantially increased the temporal resolution amount of data available to ecologists.
+Yet widespread data about species interactions remains illusive, partially because observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.